redhat-developer/rpm-packaging-guide/source/appendix.rst

 ^^^^^^^^^^^^^^^^^

-You can define your own Macros, below is an excerpt from the `Official RPM Documentation`_ and I recommend anyone interested in an exhaustive explaination of the many possibilities of defining their own macros to visit that resource.
+You can define your own Macros, below is an excerpt from the `Official RPM Documentation`_ and I recommend anyone interested in an exhaustive explanation of the many possibilities of defining their own macros to visit that resource.
 It's really quite good and there's little reason to duplicate the bulk of that content here.